iansinnott/express-middleware-lecture/README.md

 If you remember one thing from this lecture remember that, because it will give you a clear understanding of how Express works and more importantly how to extend it to suite your needs.

-That being said, there is currently a plethora of useful middleware in the wild that you will most likely encounter at one point or another if you stick with express.
+That being said, there is currently a plethora of useful middleware in the wild that you will most likely encounter at one point or another if you stick with Express.

 ### Useful & Common Middleware

 **[Body Parser](https://github.com/expressjs/body-parser)**

-This is one you're almost certain to see in most express apps, as it's useful for handling forms as well as AJAX requests.
+This is one you're almost certain to see in most Express apps, as it's useful for handling forms as well as AJAX requests.

 **[Serve Static](https://github.com/expressjs/body-parser)**